sasadangelo/code4projects/README.md

 # Code4Projects website

-Code4Projects is my technological personal blog where I write everything I learned in over 30 years of programming.
+Code4Projects is my programming blog where I write everything I learned in over 30 years of programming.
 This is a static website created with Jeckyll and you can see its live version [here](https://sasadangelo.github.io/code4projects/).